 Now, having become a seasoned ferry traveller over the past 8 years of island and coastal living, the thrill of the ferry ride is all but gone for me.
 The seats aren’t that comfortable, the car deck is often dark and noisy, the lines for food are always a mile long, and the whole thing is far too expensive.
 Fortunately, there is still one thing I look forward to when I’m aboard the giant vessels: there are always some pretty intriguing books.

-cheap thrifty person I am, I don’t often spend money on buying books when I know I can borrow them for free from the library.
+Being the cheap thrifty person I am, I don’t often spend money on buying books when I know I can borrow them for free from the library.
 However, I’ve had such positive experiences with the books I’ve bought on BC Ferries in moments of boredom and failure to remember to bring reading material, that I have become accustomed, and look forward to, finding a new book to call my own from the ferry gift shop.

 This trip, again, one book in particular caught my eye, having had a friend mention it out of the blue just days before: The Life-Changing Magic of Tidying Up by Marie Kondo.
 The subject matter isn’t something I’d generally pick up, preferring true adventure stories or thought-provoking novels, but I had to admit that instruction on how to declutter and purge my home could be extremely useful for my busy, lazy, disorganized self.
 So I purchased the book and set to reading.